daradib/sidedoor/README.md

  * Configure `REMOTE_SERVER` and `TUNNEL_PORT` in `/etc/default/sidedoor`.
  * Create SSH configuration files under `/etc/sidedoor`.
-   - `authorized_keys`:  SSH public key(s) to control access to the local sidedoor user.
    - `id_rsa`: SSH private key to access the remote server.
      Can be generated with `sudo ssh-keygen -t rsa -f /etc/sidedoor/id_rsa` (press enter when prompted for passphrase to leave empty).